openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide-and-checklist.md

 The Digital Identity and Authentication Council of Canada’s (DIACC's) Digital Wallet Component Conformance Criteria states: "The integrity of a Trusted Process is paramount because many Participants may rely on the output of the process, often across jurisdictional, organizational, and sectoral boundaries".
-DIACC's Digital Wallet Conformance Profile2 also includes a comprehensive breakout detailing the Type of Risk, Threat Category, Impact and Proposed Mitigation, which is a good example of how to assess digital wallet conformance to these critical design elements.
+DIACC's Digital Wallet Conformance Profile[^2] also includes a comprehensive breakout detailing the Type of Risk, Threat Category, Impact and Proposed Mitigation, which is a good example of how to assess digital wallet conformance to these critical design elements.

-[Expanding on the foundational work that DIACC has done](https://diacc.ca/wp-content/uploads/2023/04/PCTF-Digital-Wallet_Conformance-Profile-Final-Recommendation-V1.0.pdf), this document describes Trusted Processes and
-Security Design Controls and Considerations that may be necessary to provide safety for wallet holders as well as meet the required levels of assurance for regulatory compliance, issuers, verifiers and relying parties as well as ultimately providing the building blocks for establishing an awareness of state via
+Expanding on the foundational work that DIACC has done, this document describes Trusted Processes and Security Design Controls and Considerations that may be necessary to provide safety for wallet holders as well as meet the required levels of assurance for regulatory compliance, issuers, verifiers and relying parties as well as ultimately providing the building blocks for establishing an awareness of state via